Full 4 Day Jordan Road Trip Itinerary

 Although many do Amman to Petra as a day trip, we highly recommend staying the night in Wadi Musa, the town where Petra is!

-Its not huge, doesn't have amazing night life, but yet still seems to be a good hub for travellers, offers plenty of accommodation options, places to eat and have a walk.
+Its not huge and doesn't have amazing night life, but is still a great hub for travellers, offers plenty of accommodation options, places to eat and have a walk around.

 The 5 o'clock call to prayer and echo from various mosque's truly immerse you in the middle east vibe with Petra's wonderful rock formations in the background.

 Even years later we still dream about the night here and that exceptionally view overlooking all of Wadi Musa & Petra in the background, so we highly recommend staying at the Rocky Mountain Hotel!

 Day 3 - Moving on to the Wadi Rum desert

 So after a quick breakfast, continuing the 4 day road trip in Jordan, we headed south.

 The south of Jordan in December sees slightly warmer weather than in Amman and the north, which means that if you sit in the sun, you can even get away with short sleeves, which is nice after having spent the rest of the trip in a light jacket.

 Here, one of the major attractions is the Wadi Rum desert.
 From Petra, it took us about 3 - 3,5 hours to drive, considering we had a coffee stop and drove through winding mountain roads for about half the trip.

 You can also get a bus from Petra, which usually leaves at 6:30 each morning.
 Ask the hotel you’re staying at to call and reserve a seat on the bus for you, the night before.
 Otherwise its a bit difficult to book tickets in advance or online.